How to Write an RFP for Consulting Services: 7 Tips

 1. Provide Background Information

-Before you define what your consultant will be doing, set the stage for them first.
-Give them information about who they are working for.
-Set your consultants up for success by providing context, including details about your company and how you define success.
+Before defining what your independent contractor will be doing, set the stage by giving them background about who they are working for.
+Providing context, such as details about your company and how your primary clients, helps set your independent contractors up for success.

-Example: Meows-a-Lot, Inc. is a video software company specializing in creating cat videos for aspiring cat influencers.
+Example: Company, Inc. is a video software company specializing in creating videos for aspiring influencers.

-Giving your consultants the project’s overall needs sets expectations for both parties.
-This brief introduction is crucial because it sets up what is needed and why these services are crucial to the company’s success.
+Giving your independent contractors the project’s overall needs sets expectations for both parties.
+This brief introduction is crucial because it explains what’s needed and why the services are important to the company’s success.

-Example: Meows-a-Lot, Inc. seeks a consultant to help optimize their cat video content to increase engagement.
+Example: Company, Inc. seeks an independent contractor to help optimize their video content to increase engagement.

 3. Describe Your Scope of Work

-Describe your scope of work in as much detail as possible so that your consultants are aware of how much time they will be investing into this project.
-Define what is expected of them, so there is no room for error.
-The more detailed you are at this stage, the better you will see your consultant’s work concerning your expectations.
+Describe your scope of work in as much detail as possible so that independent contractors know how much time they will need to invest.
+The more specific you are at this stage, the better the work will align with your expectations.

-Example: The scope of work includes creating an engagement campaign to support Meows-a-Lot, Inc.’s successful video content.
+Example: The scope of work includes creating an engagement campaign to support Company, Inc.’s successful video content.

 • Success is defined by a 5% increase in all engagement metrics